The Spanish

 Real Madrid's stadium

-at reduced rates.
+Madrid Card.
 The tour includes a panoramic view of the stadium and visit

 to the President's Box, dressing room, players' tunnel, the benches and coaching area,